MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/exchange-2010-end-of-support.md

     Microsoft 365, and vice versa;
 - See a unified global address list that contains recipients in both on-premises and Microsoft 365;
-- View full Outlook recipient cards for all users, regardless of whether they're on-premises or in Microsoft 365;
+- View full Outlook recipient recipient properties for all users, regardless of whether they're on-premises or in Microsoft 365;
 - Secure email communication between on-premises Exchange servers and Office 365 using TLS and certificates;